guyzmo/kitt/README.md

 CONFIGURE
 ---------

+Have a look at kivy specific [configuration options](http://kivy.org/docs/guide/config.html)

  * actions configuration file: `config_actions.json`

 To add a new gesture and bind actions, you shall create a configuration file, either in the default